harumuki/thorsten-hans.com/_posts/2020-04-20-azure-container-registry-unleashed-image-scanning-with-security-center.md

 ---

-## How Qualys scans your Docker images
+## How Qualys scans your Docker Images

 Every time you push a Docker image, it will be pulled and seamlessly executed with Qualys image scanner in a sandbox environment.
 The image scanner checks the current image for known vulnerabilities and security recommendations.
 If there are findings or recommendations, ASC will classify those and generate alerts for problems in the context of the image.
 If your image is safe and clean, ASC will not create alerts to minimize disruptions.

 ## Windows Image scanning

 ASC is relying on an external Docker image scanner offered by Qualys.
 At this point, Qualys’ scanner does not provide any Windows Container image scanning capabilities.
-That means you currently have no chance to get your Windows Docker images scanned with ASC.
+That means you currently have no chance to get your Windows Docker Images scanned with ASC.
 Personally, this is just an additional reason why developers should migrate their Windows-based workloads to Linux containers using technologies like .NET Core instead of trying to stick with Windows for containerized application architectures.

 ## Preview Features worth checking out

 Currently, ASC scans images once they are pushed to ACR.
 This is a great starting point.
 However, images with vulnerabilities or pending security recommendations can still be pulled and executed, which is still a risk.
-The ACR team is actively working on the **Quarantine** feature for ACR, which puts all new Docker images into Quarantine.
+The ACR team is actively working on the **Quarantine** feature for ACR, which puts all new Docker Images into Quarantine.
 Although it is still in preview, you can already **enable Quarantine for ACR** manually.
 See [quarantine docs in the ACR repository](https://github.com/Azure/acr/tree/master/docs/preview/quarantine){:target="_blank"} for further details.
 Once the Quarantine is generally available, the chances are good that we see seamless integration with ASC also on this level.

 So you should watch the progress of ACR Quarantine.